Supplementary Authorizations for Multiple Subject and Standard Elementary Teaching Credentials

 Supplementary Subjects

-authorization, the teacher must verify the completion of at least one course in each of the areas listed after that
+The subjects that may be listed on the credential are printed below in bold.
+If meeting the requirements to obtain a Supplementary Authorization based on coursework, the applicant must verify the completion of at least one course in each of the areas listed after that subject.

 • Agriculture: animal science, plant science, and agricultural mechanics.